MUSEQuBES: Physical conditions, origins, and multi-element abundances of the circumgalactic medium of an isolated, star-forming dwarf galaxy at z=0.57: Results

 We convolved the full Voigt model including the main component, wing, and highly ionized component with the wavelength-dependent COS line spread function from lifetime position 1 and performed $\chi^2$ minimization with \texttt{LMFIT} and MCMC posterior exploration with \texttt{emcee}.
 We chose a prior for column densities that is bounded from below by zero and flat in linear column, $N$.
-A flat prior in $N$ is uninformative for detections, producing results consistent with those from a flat prior in $\log$, and it prevents convergence issues for non-detections that arise with log priors due to $\log N/{\rm cm^{-2}}$ approaching $-\infty$ as $N$ approaches zero.
+A flat prior in $N$ is uninformative for detections, producing results consistent with those from a flat prior in $\log$, and it prevents convergence issues for nondetections that arise with log priors due to $\log N/{\rm cm^{-2}}$ approaching $-\infty$ as $N$ approaches zero.
 The best-fit model and contribution from each component are plotted along with the observed absorption in Figure \ref{figure:absorption}, and the resulting absorption line measurements are summarized in Table \ref{table:absorption}.
-For all non-detections, we report 95\% upper limits on the associated columns with temperature and non-thermal broadening set by each component's detected features.
-For all analysis involving the non-detections, we use the posterior for the column densities marginalized over all other model parameters, negating the need to choose a detection threshold in the likelihood.
+Table \ref{table:absorption} also notes the transitions used for each measurement or upper limit.
+For all nondetections, we report 95\% upper limits on the associated columns with temperature and non-thermal broadening set by each component's detected features.
+For all analysis involving the nondetections, we use the posterior for the column densities marginalized over all other model parameters, negating the need to choose a detection threshold in the likelihood.